 An Amsterdam News article, “Exposing the New York State Parole Board,” has an encouraging ending

-(see UPDATE at end of article)
+(see two UPDATES at end of article)

 The Amsterdam News, June 8, 2017

 by The Northeast Political Prisoner Coalition

 Over the past several years, there has been a great deal of examination and public outcry about mass incarceration and its damaging impact on poor and working-class Black/Brown families and communities.
 What hasn’t had as much outcry or examination is the covert murkiness, impunity and absolute authority in which the New York State Parole Board and its recalcitrant commissioners operate as judge, jury and executioner over the lives of thousands of incarcerated individuals and their families.

 The New York State Parole Board should, by law, comprise 19 commissioners, all appointed by the governor.
 The current Board has only 12 commissioners.
 The absence of the other seven has created a backlog and resulted in parole appearances that consist of a 10-minute video conference before a three-person panel.
 Three of the current commissioners are holdovers from the George Pataki administration, a Republican whose policy agenda favored locking people up for life.

 For an incarcerated man or woman to be parole eligible, the individual must undergo a “risk and needs assessment” performance test.
 This test is a readiness instrument that measures who they are today, their prison record, educational, psychological and sociological accomplishments, and what, if any, risk the individual poses for committing a new crime if released.
 When applied justly and appropriately, the risk and needs assessment offers an incarcerated individual a fair shot at release.
 The practice, however, is anything but.
 Instead, parole commissioners routinely and perniciously ignore the risk and needs assessment findings, and rubber stamp the denial of 80 percent of those who appear based on the “nature of the crime” and a bias that their release “would so deprecate the law.”